luciotato/LiteScript/reference/Grammar.lite.md

       method parse()

-        // accept '...' as if it was a parameter declaration inside FunctionParameters if .lexer.token.value is '...' and .parent instance of FunctionParameters .name = .req('...')
+        // accept '...' to denote a variadic function if .lexer.token.value is '...' and .parent instance of FunctionParameters .name = .req('...')
             return